shohei-kojima/human_anellovirus_detection/README.md

 - Here we counted the reads mapping to at least one anellovirus sequence of the masked 3,333 anellovirus sequences.
 - We counted reads satisfying below:
     - Read is not PCR duplicates.
-    - At least read 1 and the read 2 of the read pair is mapping to at least one anellovirus genome.
+    - At least one of the read 1 and 2 of the read pair is mapping to at least one anellovirus genome.

 ```
 python human_anellovirus_detection/helper_scripts/count_anellovirus_reads.py \